xebialabs/blueprints/showcases/dictionaries-and-secret-stores/README.md

 * XL Release: Version 9.5.0
 * XL CLI: Version 9.5.0

-## Prerequisites

-To run the YAML that this blueprint generates, you need:

-* Docker (Linux) or Docker Desktop (Mac, Windows)
-* XebiaLabs Deployment Automation up and running
-* CyberArk Conjur or HashiCorp Vault up and running
-* A valid Azure account

 ## Information required

-You will need the following data from your Azure account:
 * Client ID
 * Client Secret
 * Subscription ID